Bowery/website/markdown/CLI.md

 $ bowery connect
 ```

 If this is your first time, Bowery will ask you to login, and provide the key you received when registering.
-You can change this key later.
+You can change this key later using the email and password you provided during registration.

-### Create A New Application
+### Creating A New Application

 First generate your application.
 This will register your application with Bowery and provide a base set of files.